civa86/thumbnailz/README.md

 Usage: `(crop-circle image-path dimension suffix)`

-Returns the path of a new circle image cropped from image-path with width and height equal to dimension.
+Returns the path of a new circle image cropped from image-path with width and height equal to dimension.<br/>
 Saves the new png at the same level of image-path applying suffix to file name.

 Example: